Notices & News

 Efforts to Mitigate the Effect of Tuition and Mandatory Fee Increases on Students

-Tennessee State University makes reasonable efforts to mitigate the effect of tuition and fee increases on students:
+Tennessee State University makes reasonable efforts to mitigate the effect of tuition and fee increases on students as noted by the following:

-• Tennessee State University’s undergraduate maintenance fee is one of the lowest among public universities in Tennessee.
+• Tennessee State University’s in state undergraduate tuition and mandatory fees remain one of the lowest among public universities in Tennessee.

 • Level of State support,